How I Built AI Blog Automation for My Framer Website

 The publishing skill handles the trickiest part automatically - splitting a blog post across multiple CMS fields.
 The intro goes into one field.
 The first three H2 sections go into Main Text.
 Additional sections go into Main Text 2.
 The conclusion goes into Closing Remarks.
 All HTML-formatted, all with correct attributes.

-1. "Write a blog post about [topic]" - The writing skill produces a complete, SEO-optimized post in my brand voice with meta description, keywords, and repurposing hooks
+1. "Write a blog post about [topic]" - The writing skill produces a complete, GEO-optimized post in my brand voice with meta description, keywords, and repurposing hooks

 2. "Publish this to Framer" - The publishing skill converts to HTML, maps to all 15 CMS fields, and creates the entry